coproc/PolyPieces/README.md

 If the original coefficients are integers, the computations will be carried out with integers as long as no divisions occur.
-If the original coefficients are fractions (`fractions.Fraction`), the computations will be carried out with full precision and printed with fractions.
+If the original coefficients are fractions (`fractions.Fraction`), the computations will be carried out with exact arithmetic and printed with fractions.

 ## Installation